-his head, and had cut off one ear and laid the skin open at the back of the neck.
-My ball had smashed both shoulders, but life was not fairly extinct.
-We therefore strangled him with my necktie, as I did not wish to spoil his hide by any further wound.
+They were both clean shots: Palliser had aimed at his head, and had cut off one ear and laid the skin open at the back of the neck.
+My ball had smashed both shoulders, but he was not fairly extinct.
+We therefore strangled him with my neck tie, as I did not wish to spoil his hide by any further wound.
 This was a pleasing sacrifice to the "manes" of old Bluebeard.

-E. Palliser had at one time the luck to have a fair turn up with a leopard with the dogs and huntingknife.
+E. Palliser had at one time the luck to have a fair turn up with a leopard with the dogs and hunting-knife.
 At that time he kept a pack at Dimboola, about nine miles from my house.
 Old Bluebeard belonged to him, and he had a fine dog named "Pirate," who was the heaviest and best of his seizers.